 A steady, inquisitive presence on 60 Minutes for decades, illuminating complex global stories with clarity and deep humanity.

-Bill Whitaker brings a scholar's patience and a storyteller's heart to journalism.
-Before his long-running tenure as a correspondent for CBS's 60 Minutes, he built a formidable career reporting from across the globe, with postings in Tokyo, Rome, and London for CBS News.
-His reports are characterized by a calm, persistent demeanor, whether he's probing the intricacies of the American justice system or uncovering humanitarian crises abroad.
-Whitaker didn't follow a straight path to the anchor desk; he studied American history at Hobart College and later earned a master's degree from Boston University, which informs the historical context he often brings to his segments.
-His work has made complicated issues accessible to millions, cementing his role as a trusted voice in broadcast news.
+Bill Whitaker reports for CBS's 60 Minutes with a scholar's patience and a storyteller's heart.
+Before that tenure, he built a career reporting from Tokyo, Rome, and London for CBS News.
+His reports probe the American justice system and uncover humanitarian crises abroad with a calm, persistent demeanor.
+He studied American history at Hobart College and earned a master's degree from Boston University, bringing historical context to his segments.
+Whitaker made complicated issues accessible to millions, becoming a trusted voice in broadcast news.

 1946–1964